 Simon’s father was Juan Vicente de Bolivar, the mayor of his city.
 Juan Vicente was also a colonel in the Battalion of White Volunteers of the Aragua Valley.

-But the colonel died when his son was only two.
+But Simon did not remember him since the colonel died when Simon was only two.

 And Simon’s mother, Maria Concepcion, died when Simon was nine.

 After his mother died, Simon was split from his siblings.
 His brother was sent to military school.
 His two sisters were married off to wealthy relatives.
 And Simon, the youngest, went to live with Feliciano Palacios, his maternal grandfather.
 Feliciano was a kind man who loved Simon.
 But the blows kept coming.